 Biologic Drug Advantages

-The median total development time for the 275 new drugs approved between 2007 and 2016 was 12 years for both biologics and small molecule drugs.
+Both small molecule drugs and biologics have their own unique advantages and are valuable for treating different diseases and patients.
+According to a recent study published in Nature Biotechnology , the median total development time for the 275 new drugs approved between 2007 and 2016 was 12 years for both biologics and small molecule drugs.

-Contact us today to discuss your biologics formulation and manufacturing needs.
+Take a closer look at what we do here!
+You can also contact us today to discuss your biologics formulation and manufacturing needs.